kirkkala/daily-git-commits/README.md

 ./install.sh
 ```

-The installer will ask you a few friendly questions (like where your projects live) and then you're done!
-No config files to edit, no PhD required. 🎓
+The installer will ask you a few friendly questions (like where your projects live) and you are done! 🚀

 ## 🚀 Usage